Qualis/qr/README.md

 # qr

-ShortURL - URL shortening service
+URL.qual.is - URL shortening service

 ## Starting the application